kubaamarczak/music-recommendation-system/README.md

 Visualization: Clustering Analysis \
 The clustering was done by utilizing the K-means algorithm. \
-It shows how songs are grouped without predefined genre labels by distinct audio features. \
+It shows how songs are grouped by distinct audio features without predefined genre labels. \
 ![Clustering Visualization](outputs/cluster_plot.png)

 ## Limitations